ben-norton/stadocgen-development/config/README.md

 ## Configuration Files README
+### UNDER DEVELOPMENT ###
+The contents of this directory are works in progress and not currently utilized by the application.
+Work to standardize the format and content of each file is ongoing.
-This directory contains configuration files that contain parameters specific to a given project.
-The parameters govern the input and output of stadocgen and allow generalized usage without the need to customize stadocgen for each standard.
+Once complete, the intent is for the parameters to govern the input and output of stadocgen and allow generalized usage without the need to customize stadocgen for each standard.

 ### Contents
 Configurations for each data standard are stored in a pair of files that are defined as follows: